You are currently viewing Why Is My Puppy Peeing in the House? Solutions

 Puppy-crate-training-setup-for-successful-house-breaking

 Indoor puppy accidents can sometimes be a sign of a bigger health problem.
-It’s important to check if your puppy’s behavior is due to a medical issue.
+It’s important to check if your puppy’s behaviour is due to a medical issue.
 Many health problems can cause dogs to pee when they shouldn’t.

 To fix puppy peeing accidents, you need a good plan.
 A structured puppy training plan helps a lot.
 It makes accidents less common in your home.